Programming & Data Processing

 Base64 Encoding Explained: What It Is, How It Works, and When to Use It

-In this guide, you'll learn what Base64 encoding is, how it works under the hood, when to use it, and how to encode/decode data in popular programming languages.
+This guide covers what Base64 encoding is, how the conversion actually works at the bit level, where it makes sense to use it, and how to encode and decode data in several popular languages.

-• Padding: = (used to align output to multiples of 4)
+• = (padding character, used to round output length to a multiple of 4)

-Unlike binary formats, Base64 text can be safely transmitted through systems that only support ASCII text—like email protocols, JSON APIs, and XML documents.
+Because the output is plain text, Base64 data can travel safely through systems that only handle ASCII, like email protocols, JSON APIs, and XML documents.

 H = 72 = 01001000